Kurnell

 How does the job market in the suburb of Kurnell compare nationally?

-The suburb of kurnell's employment market shows above-average performance nationally, placing in the top half of areas assessed.
-Employment indicators suggest healthy labour market conditions relative to other regions.
+The suburb of kurnell's employment market shows strong performance nationally, ranking in the top 25% of areas assessed by AreaSearch.
+This indicates robust employment conditions and economic vitality compared to other regions.
 Recent job advertisement trends show the broader employment region saw a 5.9% decline, ranking 29.0th out of 37 regions nationally.

 What employment opportunities exist for skilled workers in the suburb of Kurnell?